stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-We add a convenience method to the builder to add the array of extensions returned by GLFW.
+We also add a convenience method to the builder to add the array of extensions returned by GLFW.

+---

 # Diagnostics Handler

 ## Overview

-Vulkan implements the `STANDARD_VALIDATION` validation layer described above that provides a very comprehensive error and diagnostics reporting mechanism, offering useful logging as well as alerting common problems such as orphaned object handles, invalid parameters, performance warnings, etc.  This functionality is not mandatory but it is _highly_ recommended during development so we will address how it used now before we go any further.
+Vulkan implements the `STANDARD_VALIDATION` validation layer that provides a very comprehensive error and diagnostics reporting mechanism, offering useful logging as well as alerting common problems such as orphaned object handles, invalid parameters, performance warnings, etc.  This functionality is not mandatory but it is _highly_ recommended so we will address it now before we go any further.

-However there is one complication - for some reason the reporting mechanism is not a core part of the API but is implemented as an extension.
+However there is one complication - for some reason the reporting mechanism is not a core part of the API but is itself an extension.

 ## Message Handler

-We start with a new domain class that will represent our reporting requirements and a JNA callback that is invoked by Vulkan to report errors and messages:
+We start with a new domain class that will represent our reporting requirements and a JNA callback that will be invoked by Vulkan to report errors and messages:

 ```java
 public class MessageHandler {